JuanRamino/comuni-service/README.md

 ### env variable

-you need to use these env variables
+you need to use these env variables.
+Feel free to change it in order to strict your envoirement rules.

 ```
 NODE_ENV=development